ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/migration/5_application_porting.md

 #endif
 ```

-This can be done quickly with the command beneath.
+The changes can be made by running:

 ```bash
 sed -i "40i #define SIMDE_ENABLE_NATIVE_ALIASES\n#ifdef __aarch64__\n#include \"simde/x86/avx.h\"\n#else\n#warning AVX support is not available.
 Code will not compile\n#endif" src/main.cpp
 ```

 ## Compiler options porting

 The `-mavx` compiler option needs to be removed.
-We'll add the optimization flag `-O2` as it's recommended [when trasitioning to Arm](https://simd-everywhere.github.io/blog/2020/06/22/transitioning-to-arm-with-simde.html).
-Below we can see the desirable changes to `CMakeLists.txt`.
+You can add the optimization flag `-O2` as it's recommended [when transitioning to Arm](https://simd-everywhere.github.io/blog/2020/06/22/transitioning-to-arm-with-simde.html).

+Below you can see the changes to make in `CMakeLists.txt`:

 ```output
 # Enable SIMD instructions for Intel Intrinsics
 # https://software.intel.com/sites/landingpage/IntrinsicsGuide/